hvbr1s/gamebook/README.md

 ## How It Works

-1.Make sure your wallet is configured to use the Solana Devnet and that you have a Devnet SOL balance.
+1. Make sure your wallet is configured to use the Solana Devnet and that you have a Devnet SOL balance.
 You can get Devnet SOL [here](https://faucet.solana.com/).
 2. Users play through the gamebook adventure by making choices which require transactions.
 3. As they progress, new frames of Toly's adventure are generated.
 4. Each frame is minted as a Metaplex Core NFT.